 In Grammarly’s design, they encourage thought by the writers.
 The older the student, the more they will be able to make educated decisions based on the feedback Grammarly gives.

-How Can I Teach With Grammarly?
+How to Teach Grammar With Grammarly?

-The first step we suggest when teaching with Grammarly is to have students write a short paper to learn how to utilize the tool.
-You might encourage them to make mistakes so they can see how the resource works.
+The first step we suggest when teaching with Grammarly is to have your students write a short paper to learn how to utilize the tool.
+As a grammar-teacher, we might encourage them to make mistakes so they can see how the resource works.
 After they have written a rough draft, let your students put the text into Grammarly.

 If there are several tips on passive voice, teach students what it means to use passive voice.
-After teaching students based on the tips students are getting, teach students how to change their writing based on these patterns.
+After teaching students based on the tips, teach how to change their writing based on these patterns.

-If you utilize a writing workshop style in the classroom, you can use Grammarly during student conference time to give more meaningful feedback.
+If you utilize a writing style workshop in the classroom, you can use Grammarly during student conference time to give more meaningful feedback.
 You can also teach in small groups if several students lack the same skills.
 Another way to use Grammarly in the classroom is to use it as a peer review resource.

-Grammarly allows you to set goals within your writing, and this feature is excellent for teaching purpose, style, audience, and tone.
+Grammarly allows you to set goals within your writing, and this feature is excellent for teaching purpose, writing style, audience, and tone.
 When the student goes in and sets the goals, Grammarly will use these goals to help drive their writing to make it purposeful.

 The final goal set is the domain.
 The domain is similar to purpose, but what rules must they follow based on the area they are writing.
 Grammarly recognizes academic, business, general, email, casual, and creative as domains they can help.

 Grammarly has an online handbook covering five different categories of writing.
 These categories include grammar, punctuation, mechanics, techniques, and style.
-Within each of these categories, some tips and skills can be utilized in the classroom to help teach misconceptions, holes, or introduce new ideas.
+Within each of these categories, grammar teachers can utilize some tips and skills in the classroom to help teach misconceptions, holes or introduce new ideas.